hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 In Expresso the naming convention for modules is the snake case.
 In other words, you name a module "test_module" rather than "testModule" or "TestModule".
 This is not a strict rule that the compiler enforces but it's considered a good style to keep that rule.
 In `main` function, which is the entry point for the program, we `println'ed` a string. `println` is a function that outputs some string to the console.
-There are also the single line version, `print`, that doesn't output a line break at the end and the format string version, `printFormat`, that formats the string according to the first argument given to that function.
+There is also the single line version, `print`, that doesn't output a line break at the end.
+In addition, even though we'll come back later to this topic, Expresso has string interpolation as well.

 ## Getting into the Expresso world